DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-dont-have-a-degree.md

 </div>

 ## Teacher degree apprenticeships (TDAs)
-If you do not have a degree and want to become a teacher you may be eligible to apply for a TDA.
+If you do not have a degree you may be eligible to apply for a TDA.
 This new course will allow you work in a school and earn a salary while getting a bachelor's degree and QTS.
 So you will not have to pay tuition fees.

 Applications for both primary and secondary are expected to open in autumn 2024, with training due to start in autumn 2025.